Asylum Law in the United States

 The U.S. asylum process is very complicated, so the best chance of success comes by working with an experienced asylum attorney.
 We are highly experienced in US asylum law.
 We have helped people from all over the world fleeing persecution to gain asylum in the US.
 Our attorneys, translators and support staff will work with you individually to give you the best chance of success possible.
 We know how difficult and heart wrenching the asylum process can be, and we will be with you every step of the way.

 Your citizenship and your residency status is something you should entrust to a professional.
-Call the top New York Immigration Attorneys at the New York Human Rights Committee toll free at +1 (800) 560-1768.
+Call the top New York Immigration Attorneys at +1 (800) 560-1768.